Moneymax Reviews: 4x the Fun with HSBC Red Mastercard

 Despite its useful and exciting features, the HSBC Red Mastercard has one thing going against it: you need to have a credit card owned for at least one year.
 It could’ve been a grand slam for first time cardholders out there.
 If you want to make your way to owning one, look for credit cards with easy requirements.

 If you’re looking for a second or third credit card, then the HSBC Red Mastercard is a good choice.
 But if rewards don’t interest you the slightest, check out the HSBC Gold Visa Cash Back.
 For a slightly higher annual fee, you get 5% rebate on dining transactions and 3% rebate all-year round.
-Practical cardholders should check this one out.
+Practical cardholders should check our HSBC Gold Visa Cash Back review to learn the perks from getting this card.

 But if you just want a no-fuss credit card with no annual fees, then check out the Metrobank M Lite MasterCard.
 It may not have a roster of exciting perks, but it is packed with value-added services for online and in-store shopping that you probably won’t miss getting rewards.